jens-ox/vue-vx/README.md

 # vue-vx

 This is a vue port of [vx](https://github.com/hshoff/vx/).
-It is currently in development and therefore far from usable.
-The demo graphs are simply hacked into the default Vue boilerplate.

 The screenshot above is what you will see when running `yarn run serve`.